This is The ChangeUnderground for the week ending 25th of January 2021.

 So while visiting the young fella, I was able to drop into the community garden in Katoomba with its wonderful avenue of heirloom apple trees.

 Those two modules go with the primary teaching material which covers building a basic no-dig garden bed with a few variations, tools, pH explained, the gentle art of hot composting, seed selection and basic garden planning.
-Enrolment comes with twelve months access to the material and all the extra units added during that time.
+Enrollment comes with twelve months access to the material and all the extra units added during that time.
 Each month I hold an ask me anything session to help people through anything they’re stuck on or is playing on their minds.
 If that’s of interest to you, there’s a link in the show notes that’ll get to a video explaining “Why No-dig Gardening Matters” and the links to enroll in the course.

 I’d love to see there.
 I think we can build an army of no-diggers feeding themselves, their families and their communities without too much trouble.
 Last year and probably most of this year will be affected by the CoV-Sars2 virus but who knows what else is coming down the track at us?
 Growing food is a skill that will never go out of date.